London Shoes

 The gig was headlined by ‘Atomic Rooster’ – a band that had originally played the Roundhouse in 1972 & 1973 – and the support act was an excellent local band called ‘Landmarq’ – who knocked out some fine self-penned progressive-style material.

-From a personal perspective, Atomic Rooster’s ‘Death Walks Behind You’ album (released in 1970) was the very first record of so called ‘progressive’ music that I had ever bought (I was about 13 at the time) – and I will always remember the album fondly, as my dear old mum had flatly refused me to place it in the record rack that stood next to our radiogram in our front room – mum would say that the album cover was ‘pure-evil’, and she felt that it might give the wrong impression of us to any visitors.
+From a personal perspective, Atomic Rooster’s ‘Death Walks Behind You’ album (released in 1970) was the very first record of so called ‘progressive’ music that I had ever bought (I was about 13 at the time) – and I will always remember the album fondly, as my dear old mum had flatly refused me to place the album in the record rack that stood next to our radiogram in our front room – mum would say that the album cover was ‘pure-evil’, and she felt that it might give the wrong impression of us, to any visitors.

 The 3 members of ‘Atomic Rooster’ that played on their 1970 ‘Death Walks Behind You’ album are sadly no longer with us, but the band today, comprises of band members throughout subsequent years.